awsdocs/aws-dms-user-guide/doc_source/CHAP_ReleaseNotes.md

 + As of November 25, 2022, with DMS 3\.4\.7 you can convert database schemas and code objects using **DMS Schema Conversion**, and discover databases in your network environment that are good candidates for migration using **DMS Fleet Advisor**\.
 + As of November 25, 2022, DMS Studio is retired\.
 + As of January 31, 2023, DMS Schema Conversion supports Aurora MySQL and Aurora PostgreSQL as a target data provider\.
++ As of March 6, 2023, you can generate right sized target recommendations for your source databases with DMS Fleet Advisor\.
++ As of March 6, 2023, AWS DMS supports the AWS managed policy that allows publishing metric data points to Amazon CloudWatch\.

 **Issues resolved in the DMS 3\.4\.7 maintenance release dated 22\-February\-2023**